 Support Group Facilitator

-Volunteer facilitators lead evening support groups for youth of kindergarten through college ages and their families.
-Groups meet in the evenings from 6:30-8:00 p.m.
-Experience in mental health professions is not required.
-Volunteer facilitators must attend one of our 15+ hour trainings and are matched with an experienced group facilitator who serves as a mentor throughout their first series.
+Volunteer facilitators lead evening support groups for youth ages kindergarten through 18 and their families.
+Groups meet in the evenings from 6:30-8 p.m.
+Experience is not required.
+Volunteer facilitators must attend one of our training sessions, and are then matched with an experienced group facilitator who serves as a mentor throughout their first series.
 Even if you are not sure facilitating a group is for you, you are welcome to attend training!
 It is part of Mourning Hope's mission to educate the community about helping others who are grieving.
 Whether or not you ultimately facilitate, attending training will build valuable life skills applicable for everyone.
 If both you and Mourning Hope believe facilitating is a good fit for you, you will be asked to commit to facilitating at least one 10-week series (one meeting per week for 10 consecutive weeks) within a year of attending training.
-A background check is completed in all Mourning Hope volunteers before they being work with families.
+A background check is completed on all Mourning Hope volunteers before they begin working with families.